Kelsyn/terminal-games/README.md

 You will be asked for the following inputs:

-"-m": will select the Mastermind game.
+- "-m": will select the Mastermind game.

+## Mastermind

 Aftwards the following prompts will let you set either the secret code to be guessed for, the number of attempts, both, or to start with a randomly generated code and number of attempts set to 10.

-"-c": to set the secret code (must be of length 4 with integers between 0 & 7).
+- "-c": to set the secret code (must be of length 4 with integers between 0 & 7).
-"-t": to set the number of attempts.
+- "-t": to set the number of attempts.
-"-ct": to set both
+- "-ct": to set both
-"-start": to start the game with a randomly generated code & 10 attempts.
+- "-start": to start the game with a randomly generated code & 10 attempts.

-Playing the game:
+### Playing Mastermind:
 Enter into the terminal a 4 digit code with integers between 0 & 7 and enjoy!